 Food canning and preservation is a huge part of homesteading.
 Whether it’s a surplus of veggies from your own garden or a great deal on pallets of fruit from a local farm, a good homesteader doesn’t let anything go to waste.

-I typically freeze everything because I don’t know how to can (yet!) and am still new at drying.
 It’s a wonderful feeling to look in your freezer in February and be able to pull out a bag of blueberries that did not cost you an off-season price.

 Learn Other Skills